 My preferred method is to group things by categories (work, home, family, etc) and then within those categories put things in order of just how much time or energy they require.
 So my horse is right at the top of my personal list because he takes a lot of time, energy, and money.
 I adore him and it’s all worth it, but the truth is having a horse is a big commitment.
 Right now we’re not applying any judgement to these lists we’re just trying to get a handle on what’s there and what is taking the most of your resources.
 Be as dispassionate as possible.

 If you like you can put a happy face or sad face next to those things that are really life giving and happy for you, or those that you hate or wish you could jettison.
 We aren’t to the stage of actually changing anything yet, but it can be interesting to see how many of those sad or happy faces ended up at the top (most time/energy consuming) of your lists.

-Next week we’ll sit down together and start working through those lists and making real changes to better balance your values and commitments.
-The next step isn’t something that’ll be done and over with in a few hours, or a few days.
+So you’ve got all sorts of lists, what do you do with a life audit?
+Next we work on aligning the things you invest in (that’s everything on your life audit) with your values.
+This won’t happen in a few hours, or a day.
 It’s an ongoing process which is why we’ve spent so much time preparing for it.
 But it’s worth the hassle.
 When the things we devote our time and energy to actually align with our values the result is a life lived with authenticity.
 It’s easier to build a life you love when you are actually devoting yourself to the things you care about most.

 (Pst.
 To make this whole process easier I’ve got a handy worksheet to help you through the Life Audit process.
 Download it below.)